Yes- bread is vegan friendly as long as the ingredients are animal free.

 We typically think of the following when we hear “animal products”: meat, fish, dairy (ie: milk, cheese, yogurt, butter) eggs, and honey.

-But vegans also avoid animal derivatives , meaning-ingredients that come from animals, but might not be as obviously named as one of the main categories above.
+But vegans also avoid animal by-products – in this case, it means ingredients that come from animals.
+These might not be as obviously named as one of the main categories above.

-Here is a list of ingredients found in breads that are not vegan friendly (please note, this is not a comprehensive list):
+Here is a list of ingredients you might have seen in breads that are not vegan friendly (please note, this is not a comprehensive list):

 - Honey